GhiaraD/Remember/README.md

 # Remember
-Android app for people suffering from memory loss, connecting them with their legal tutor
+Android app for people suffering from memory loss, connecting them with their legal tutor.